Addressing Narcissistic Traits: 10 Neuroscientific Insights for Self-Discovery

 Changing Narcissistic Traits Through Neuroscience-Based Approaches

-While changing deeply ingrained narcissistic traits can be challenging, it is possible with the right interventions.
+While changing deeply ingrained narcissistic traits can be challenging, meaningful progress is possible with the right interventions.
 Neuroscience-based approaches focus on enhancing self-awareness and empathy by leveraging the brain’s neuroplasticity—the ability to reorganize itself by forming new neural connections throughout life.

 Techniques to Harness Neuroplasticity